danielpowney/multi-rating/readme.txt

 * Automatic placement settings to display the rating form and rating results on every post in different positions
 * Meta-box on the edit post page to override the default automatic placement settings
 * Settings to restrict post types, turn on validation, modify text, apply different styles and clear the database etc...
-* Graphical reports on number of entries per day
+* Graphical reports on the number of entries per day
 * Export rating results to a CSV file
 * Custom taxonomy support
 * Developer API functions and template tags to use in your theme
-* Edit ratings in WP-admin (Editor & Administrator user roles can only do this)
+* Edit ratings in WP-admin (Editor & Administrator user roles only)
 * In-built template system for customization
 * All data stoted in your own WordPress database - no signup required!
 * Fully WPML compatible